 *Sales tax is based on the county or city where you live, not where the vehicle was purchased.
 Penalty and interest occurs when sales tax is not paid within 30 days of purchase.

 Question: What happens if I have not licensed my vehicle within the thirty day grace period?

 Answer: Penalty and interest is applied to the sales tax if not paid within thirty days after the purchase of a vehicle.
 Nebraska law does not provide an extension of the 30 day grace period.

-If you have any questions regarding motor vehicle registration, please feel free to contact our office at (308) 324-3241, email Sharon, or consult your personal attorney.
+If you have any questions regarding motor vehicle registration, please feel free to contact our office at (308) 324-3241, email Victoria, or consult your personal attorney.